-Photos, images, and graphics are an important aspect of highlighting the written word in your SABR Games Project article.
+Photos, images, and graphics are an important aspect of highlighting the written word in your SABR Games Project article — or any other story you may write for SABR.
 The visibility of the essay is enhanced by those illustrations and authors are encouraged to think about the overall display and presentation of their baseball stories on the SABR website.

 It is important for SABR and its members to abide by copyright laws.
-A specific illustration may be used if one of the following conditions is met.
+A specific illustration may be used if one or more of the following conditions is met.

 Permission is granted by the rights-holder.
 For example, the author may actually own the photo.
 If you know who owns the rights to a particular image (person, company, library, etc.), you can seek their permission to use a specific image with your SABR essay.
 Fees should not be paid in exchange for permission without prior approval from the SABR office.